Cliffs, spectacular views,

 Deep snow often makes skiing difficult in winter anywhere in the U.P., unless you're very lucky and someone else has broken trail.
 There are sometimes exceptions.
 Early in winter (usually before mid-December), snow depths may not exceed a foot, so breaking trail may not be difficult.
 Also, in late winter, there may be a major thaw, followed by colder weather and new snow.
 If the old snow freezes up hard before the new snow falls, conditions can be fantastic.
 This most often occurs in March, so late March and April may provide good snow conditions.
 Mid-April is usually the limit for finding good skiiable snow, though in some winters skiing is possible in places into early May.

 In general, though, snowshoeing is a better option, due both to snow depth and terrain.
-Experienced skiers with backcountry skis will find much of the trail fun when conditions are excellent, but there are many areas that are simply too steep, narrow, or winding to ski, or at least to enjoy skiing on.
+Experienced skiers with backcountry skis will find much of the trail fun when conditions are excellent, but there are many areas that are simply too steep, narrow, or winding to ski, or at least to enjoy skiing on and the snow will be too deep to walk without snowshoes or skis.
 Follow this link for some winter options at the various trailheads:

 Make sure you take adequate safety precautions